dingxing03/Emotion-Recognition-in-Text/README.md

 # Introduction
 Understanding emotions in text is an important part of Natural Language Processing (NLP), as it allows AI to respond more naturally.
 This project aimed to **develop and evaluate an AI system for real-time emotion classification** using **traditional machine learning, deep learning, and transformer-based models**.
 Experiments were conducted on two primary datasets: the **single-label ISEAR dataset** and the **multi-label, highly imbalanced GoEmotions dataset**, with additional testing on a **synthetic multilingual corpus**.
 The results revealed a performance hierarchy: transformers like RoBERTa and DistilBERT outperformed deep learning models, which in turn surpassed traditional classifiers. **DistilBERT** was identified as the most efficient, balancing high accuracy with computational practicality, especially on multilingual text.
 A functional chatbot prototype integrating DistilBERT and GPT-4 was developed.

+**Key Objective:**
+> To develop an AI-based system (chatbot) that can detect and classify real-time emotions from textual data.
+> To implement and compare different emotion recognition techniques to identify the most effective approach for text-based emotion detection.

 # Datasets
 1. ISEAR dataset contains a total of 76666 sentences and 7 emotion labeled: Anger, disgust, fear, sadness, shame, joy, and guilt.
 2. GoEmotions dataset contains a total of 58,009 sentences and 27 emotions labeled with neutral.